The Big Picture On a Good Real Estate ROI:

 Sure, government bonds have a low risk of defaults.
 But that’s not the only kind of risk affecting bonds.
 Bonds also come with interest rate risk: if interest rates go up, the value of older bonds drops.
 Further, bonds come with inflation risk: inflation takes a bite out of your real returns.
 If you bought a Treasury bond paying 2% and inflation runs at 3%, you’ve effectively lost 1% on your investment.

 Real estate tends to rise proportionately with inflation.
-In fact, rents are a leading driver of inflation.
+Rents are a leading driver of inflation.
 People pay the going rate for properties, whatever the value of the currency.

-Real estate comes with high potential returns from both annual cash flow and appreciation.
-In my own investments, I aim for 15–30% as a real estate return on investment.
+Real estate comes with high potential returns from annual cash flow and appreciation.
+In my investments, I aim for 15–30% as a real estate return on investment.

-Like all investments, real estate comes with risks and downsides as well.
+Like all investments, real estate comes with risks and downsides.
 The high initial investment cost for rental properties and real estate syndications puts off many would-be investors.
-It also takes skill to invest in rental properties, such as learning accurate ROI calculations and understanding expenses like vacancy rates and maintenance costs.
+Investing in rental properties also requires skills like learning accurate ROI calculations and understanding expenses like vacancy rates and maintenance costs.
 Monthly cash flow is not the monthly rent minus the mortgage payment!

-If you’re new to real estate investing, start with real estate crowdfunding and real estate syndications.
-Check out real estate investment clubs like our Co-Investing Club to invest as a group and reduce your initial cost of investment.
+If you’re new to real estate investing, start with real estate crowdfunding and syndications.
+Check out real estate investment clubs like our Co-Investing Club to invest as a group and reduce your initial investment cost.
 You can spread your money among many real estate markets and property types.
-For example, we’ve invested in not just multifamily apartment buildings but also mobile home parks, industrial real estate, retail properties, and self-storage facilities.
+For example, we’ve invested in multifamily apartment buildings and mobile home parks, industrial real estate, retail properties, and self-storage facilities.

 If you want to invest directly, commit to learning rental property investment as a business venture.
 Learn how to forecast repair costs and other annual operating costs.
-Learn how to analyze current market conditions, how to vet property management companies, how to manage contractors.
-While it can be rewarding to invest in residential properties, it requires plenty of labor and skill on your part.
+Learn how to analyze current market conditions, vet property management companies, and manage contractors.
+While it can be rewarding to invest in residential properties, it requires plenty of labor and skill.

 Most of all, don’t settle for mediocre returns.
 If you don’t expect to earn at least 8% in average annual investment gains, you might as well just invest in the stock market and save yourself the upfront costs and headaches.